PigPig-SDK/M2-UML/README.md

 ```
 # Compiling & Running the program
 1. Download and install the java development kit: https://www.oracle.com/java/technologies/downloads/
-2. Install Maven
-##### For windows
-Download Maven from https://maven.apache.org/download.cgi (Specifically the binary zip archive)
-Unzip the maven folder to 'C:/' directory.
-You should now have a directory called 'C:\apache-maven-3.9.11'.
-Then press 'win + r', in the newly opened diologue box, type 'sysdm.cpl' and click 'ok'.
-A 'System Properties' diologue box should open.
-Navigate to the 'Advanced' tab.
-Click 'Environment Variables...'
-Select the 'path' option and select 'edit'.
-Inside of 'Edit environment variable' diologue box, click 'new' and write the following text
-'C:\apache-maven-3.9.11\bin'
-This should reflect the directory you made previously.
-Maven should now be setup.
-##### For linux
-In your terminal write 'sudo apt install maven'
-Maven should now be setup.
 3. Clone this respository
-4. In the cloned respository, execute 'mvnw' inside the UMLProject directory.
-This will effectively build the application
+4. In the cloned respository, open your terminal and type '.\mvnw package'
 5. Now that the app is built, go to 'target' and open your terminal
-6. Inside your terminal write 'java -jar blahblah.jar'
+6. Inside your terminal write 'java -jar UMLProject-1.0-SNAPSHOT.jar'
+7. Check that the process didn't totally blow your socks off.

 Success!
 You should have the terminal app opened.
-If there was a build error and you would like to use the wihhout the convoluted steps, check releases down below.

 #Releases
 > Something about the released .jar here.